ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 In a number of cases, the Group Manager has to generate new keying material and distribute it to the group (rekeying), as also discussed in {{Section 12.2 of I-D.ietf-core-oscore-groupcomm}}.

-To this end the Group Manager MUST support the Group Rekeying Process described in {{sec-group-rekeying-process}} of this document, as an instance of the "Point-to-Point" rekeying scheme defined in {{Section 6.1 of RFC9594}} and registered in {{Section 11.13 of RFC9594}}.
+To this end the Group Manager MUST support the Group Rekeying Process described in {{sec-group-rekeying-process}} of this document, as an instance of the "Point-to-Point" rekeying scheme defined in {{Section 6.1 of RFC9594}} and whose identifier is registered in {{Section 11.13 of RFC9594}}.
 Future documents may define the use of alternative group rekeying schemes for this application profile, together with the corresponding rekeying message formats.
 The resulting group rekeying process MUST comply with the functional steps defined in {{Section 12.2 of I-D.ietf-core-oscore-groupcomm}}.

 The initial value of the version number of the group keying material MUST be set to 0 when creating the group (REQ16), e.g., as in {{I-D.ietf-ace-oscore-gm-admin}}.